KimTisott/ProjectEuler_C/README.md

   <br>My implementations for solutions of <a href="https://projecteuler.net">Project Euler</a> challenges</br>
 </p>

-This repository contains the fastest non-trivial deterministic algorithm for each problem.
-The algorithms must accept different inputs when applicable, and avoid third-party libraries.

 | Problem                                                           | Solution                                                                                | Mean    |
 | :---------------------------------------------------------------: | :-------------------------------------------------------------------------------------: | :-----: |
 | [Multiples of 3 and 5](https://projecteuler.net/problem=1)        | [C](https://github.com/KimTisott/ProjectEuler-Solutions/blob/main/Solutions/problem1.c) | 0.013μs |